ericwq/examples/tty/server.md

 - [How to read from client connection](#how-to-read-from-client-connection)
 - [Act on terminal](#act-on-terminal)
 - [How to send state to client](#how-to-send-state-to-client)

-- TODO : using QUIC for transport?
+Using QUIC for transport?
+QUIC is too big to understand.
+I will try the plain UDP first.

 ### main